yaal-coop/canaille/doc/references/templates.rst

 OIDC
 ====

-The OIDC process are displayed in the OIDC consent pages.
+The OIDC templates are displayed in the OIDC consent pages.

 Template files
 --------------